phillco/talon-videoconferencing/README.md

 ### Currently supported systems:

-* Discord (requires a bit of set up): supports a action to globally mute or unmute Discord regardless of whether it's focused, as well as perform a "smart mute toggle" (toggle Discord mute status and put Talon into the opposite state)
+* Discord (requires a bit of [setup](https://github.com/phillco/talon-videoconferencing/blob/work/discord.py#L13)): supports a action to globally mute or unmute Discord regardless of whether it's focused, as well as perform a "smart mute toggle" (toggle Discord mute status and put Talon into the opposite state)